 Art Turock is an elite performance game changer who helps clients develop A-player leaders, achieve unprecedented productivity, and ignite their hidden leadership capacity.
 His professional engagements include keynote speeches, seminars, executive coaching, and year-long Mission Unreasonable Projects.

 Art has been a valued resource to over 120 Fortune 500 companies, including Merck, IBM, 3M, and AT&T. He has spoken to hundreds of trade associations and executive education groups such as American Society of Association Executives, Young President’s, and Vistage.
-Articles by Art and references to his work have appeared in Success, USA Today, Fortune, Readers Digest, Association Management, Chicken Soup for the Soul at Work, Bloomberg News, CNN, and even a Starbuck’s cup in “The Way I See It” series.
+Articles by Art and references to his work have appeared in Success, USA Today, Fortune, Readers Digest, Association Management, Chicken Soup for the Soul at Work, Bloomberg News, CNN, Dr. Anders Ericsson’s book Peak: Secrets of the New Science of Expertise, and even a Starbuck’s cup in “The Way I See It” series.

 In the field of leadership development, Art Turock’s diverse skill set is tantamount to what baseball calls a “5-tool player” who is extremely talented in all the core skills of position players.
 As an elite performance game-changer, Art can draw upon any of five skill sets–speaking, training, coaching, meeting design, and project leadership.
 The most all-encompassing piece of Art’s work incorporating all five of these skills is six to twelve month, Mission Unreasonable Projects.